dubtcs/nECS_char/README.md

 I wanted to try making my own.
 Once I heard about the idea of an ECS while working on AxtEngine, I really wanted to know how they worked.
 I think this was a great way to learn.

-## Getting started

-- Clone the repository using `git clone https://github.com/dubtcs/AxtEngine.git`

-- Add the `include` folder to your compilers additional include directories

 ## How to use

 All functionality is in namespace axt::ecs